 Prior Approval for Admission to Hospice Agencies or Inpatient Facilities

-Hospice agencies or inpatient facilities receiving Commercial, CHPlus and FHPlus patients who have not been given prior approval should contact EmblemHealth's Prior Authorization department at 1-866-447-9717 to obtain or verify the approval prior to admitting the member to the service or facility.
-(See the Dispute Resolution chapters of this manual for guidelines regarding claims that were submitted without prior approval.)
+Hospice agencies or inpatient facilities receiving Commercial, Child Health Plus and Family Health Plus patients who have not been given prior approval should contact EmblemHealth's Prior Authorization department at 1-866-447-9717 to obtain or verify the approval prior to admitting the member to the service or facility.
+(See the Dispute Resolution chapters of this manual for guidelines regarding claims submitted without prior approval.)

 The hospice representative must have the following information available when contacting EmblemHealth: